kammau/Planters/README.md

 Next for installing dependencies for the frontend type:
 `npm install --prefix client`

 After the installations are complete, we can start up our server.
-First, head over to the `/server` directory with `cd server/` and type `pipenv shell` to enter the virtual environment.
+First, type `pipenv shell` to enter the virtual environment.
+Next, head over to the `/server` directory with `cd server/`.
 Inside of `/server` to be able to launch our server, type these commands one after the other:
 ```
 export FLASK_APP=app.py
 export FLASK_RUN_PORT=5555